WOXY.com

 WOXY.com was a modern rock internet radio station based in Oxford, Ohio, and later Austin, Texas.
 WOXY.com relied mainly on its own website to reach its listeners.
 WOXY.com programming at one time was also available at lala.com and WVXU HD Radio.

-Originally transmitted solely from WOXY (FM) at 97.7 FM in Oxford, Ohio, the station went by the 97X moniker as well as the tag line "the future of rock and roll."
+Originally transmitted solely from WOXY 97.7 FM in Oxford, Ohio, the station went by the 97X moniker as well as the tag line "the future of rock and roll."
 In 2004, WOXY became one of the first commercial radio stations in the United States to completely transition from terrestrial FM radio to broadcasting solely as an Internet radio station at WOXY.com.
 The station moved its studios from Cincinnati, Ohio, to Austin in 2009.
 In 2010, due to financial challenges, the station ended its online feed.
 On November 23, 2011, the station's remaining WOXY.com website and discussion forums were taken offline by owner Future Sounds.